Researchers from the La Trobe Rural Health School are investigating the factors that reduce the risk of non-traumatic injury from cycling.

 “In the COVID-normal world, people may want alternatives to public transport,” says Bini.
 “We hope that by providing front-end assessment on cycling, we can help to make this form of transportation more accessible to all.”

 Would you like to participate in the study?
+They are now recruiting for the face-to-face component of the study.
 Contact Dr Rodrigo Bini for more information.